Find Your Stuff with Search

 - See Top Results from your most frequently used objects on one page (1).

-- See all the results for an object by selecting the object, like Accounts (2), from the Search Results pane on the left.
+- See all the results for an object by selecting the object, like Contacts (2), from the Search Results pane on the left.
 Don’t see your object?
 Click Show More (3).

 - Sort search results by clicking the headers (4).